hotpeppersec/cloudlab/docs/_source/01_setup.rst

 Prerequisites
 *************

-This book assumes the reader has some basic knowledge of certain concepts.
+This book intends to be a practical treatment of common and popular technologies from the DevSecOps world.
+As such, we assume the reader has some basic knowledge of certain concepts.
 We will be exploring new ways of working for folks who are somewhat familiar with:

 - Linux (UI and command line)
 - Python 3